This page contains explanatory notes and background information on various entries on the Books and Maps pages.

 Although the “… by Sir Francis Drake” on the title page may suggest that this is the name of the author, it is actually part of the title.
 Drakes's nephew, also named Francis, signed the book's brief dedication to Robert, Earl of Warwick, and may or may not have edited the text, which is mostly taken from the journal of the ship's chaplain, Francis Fletcher.

-In 1831, The Royal Geographical Society published J. Gardner's engraved Chart in a paper by Phillip Parker King.
-In 1839, a slightly revised version was inserted between pages 462 & 463 in Volume 1 of FitzRoy et al; Narrative of the Surveying Voyages … .
-Darwin's hand-colored copy is from the 1831 edition.
+In 1831, The Royal Geographical Society published J. Gardner's engraved Chart, inserted between pages 156 & 156 in Phillip Parker King's “Some Observations …” paper.
+In 1839, the chart was inserted between pages 462 & 463 in Volume 1 of FitzRoy et al; Narrative of the Surveying Voyages … .

-The Detail view shows a significant error introduced in the 1839 edition.
-Note that San Sebastián bay has—for reasons unknown—been shifted southward about 25 miles, and its inner shore deleted.
-Less serious, a simple compass rose appears on the 1831 chart, but not on the 1839 chart.
-The legend at the bottom of each chart is as follows:
+In both charts, San Sebastián bay is placed some 25 miles south of its actual location, and its inner shore deleted.
+The simple compass rose on the 1831 chart is omitted on the 1839 chart.
+The legends at the bottom of each chart are:

 Regarding the misplaced position noted above, one possible clue is a notation seen just to the right of the bay: “No opening was seen here by Capt.
 Fitzroy …” The notation first appears on the 1831 chart, thus suggesting that FitzRoy's observation was made on the first Beagle survey.
-Yet the opening is clearly seen on the chart itself, and in fact FitzRoy gives convincing evidence that he did indeed see the bay: His Table of Latitudes … gives coordinates for locations on either side of the bay (see Cape San Sebastián).
-Surely he could not have plotted these and missed the 10-mile wide mouth of the bay separating them.
+If so, the chart may show an opening based on its presumed location, and the note points out that FitzRoy did not find it there.

 The work is included here because it includes “The Famous Voyage of Sir Francis Drake into the South Sea …” which in turn includes a description of Drake's arrival at San Julián, and attributes that name to Magellan.
 The “Famous Voyage” is printed on six unpaginated leaves, inserted between pages 643 and 644 of the book.
-See the San Julián entry on the Placenames page for more details.
+See The Origin of San Julián for more details.

 Byron's “Journal” was heavily edited by Sir John Hawkesworth when he compiled several voyage accounts in his An Account of the Voyages … in 1773.